martinring/thesis/src/4-Timing.md

 hardware implementation, e.g. on an FPGA.
 In order to explore the implications of proving at different points in time, and to demonstrate the effects of self-verification in an easily accessible setting, we implemented the case study as an interactive demonstrator.
-For this, we leveraged the two previously developed tool flows for the instantiation of our model from [#chap:specific] as well as self-verification in [#chap:selfie].
+For this, we leveraged the two previously developed tool flows for the instantiation of our model from [#chap:specific].
 This allows us to semi-automatically translate the above SysML defenition into an executable system by generating implementation stubs as well as translating the model into a an refinable SMT instance.

 Simulating the hardware turned out to be very slow, so instead we chose to adapt our flow: the implementation is an interactive SVG, with the dynamic